top of page

 To qualify for an FHA loan and pass the self-sufficiency test, there are certain steps you need to follow.
 Here's the order in which you should do them:

-🔵 Calculate the rental income: Determine the total rental income from all units in the property, including the one you plan to live in as your primary residence.
+🔵 Calculate the rental income: Determine the total rental income from only the non-owner-occupied units in the property.
+The unit you plan to live in as your primary residence is excluded from this calculation.

 🔵 Calculate the net rental income: Subtract any vacancy factor from the total rental income to calculate the net rental income.